remiodufuye/villa_roots_frontend/README.md

-### Slogan
+### Villa Roots

-Villa Roots : A Village Rooted Right from Home . 🏠
+A Village Rooted Right from Home . 🏠

 ## Mission Statement